Le Scoot Log Flume: Ride experience

 Once seated in the "logs", riders are taken up a conveyor belt lift hill.
 Part of the hill loops underneath of another part of the ride.
 At the top, the log takes a small drop and takes a sharp turn, intertwining with InvadR's lift hill.
 When passing by treetops, the chute the ride is in expands (although rails keep the log on-track) to give the illusion the log is in a pond.
 A small conveyor belt then brings the log up a few feet to avoid log collisions, and takes a steep, tall drop.
 Next, due to the backfiring currents of the previous drop, rapids form.
 After passing more rails, the log takes a small turn and near a sawmill narrowly dodged by Alpengeist.
 A safety recording is played in the sawmill, warning riders to "remain seated".
 Once in the sawmill, another small conveyor belt takes the logs up a few feet to, again, avoid collisions.
 The log then takes its largest, most notable plunge over a large pool of water.
 A last, small hill drains excess water from the ride's chute and takes the logs on a sharp turn extremely close to Alpengeist's zero g roll.
 A pendulum is used on high-business days to separate logs into different waiting lines, and bring riders back to the boarding cabin.

+History and operation

+The ride opened in 1975 when Busch Gardens first opened.
+The 450,000 gallons of water in the log flume are treated to maintain the water quality of a swimming pool.
+There was media speculation in 2006 that the ride would be replaced in favor of a new roller coaster; the log flume's 120 ft drop was considered to be less appealing than a modern roller coaster.
+Renovations in 2015 added a computerized control system, replaced fiberglass portions of the ride, and treated the ride's steels structure.